pkgw/casa6/readme.md

    $ pip install CASAINSTALL/dist
 ```

  It is also possible to run individual steps with the `make` targets `libsakura, casacore, casacpp, casatools, casatasks, casashell`.
 Those steps will depend on each other, so running `make casashell` will actually run all the other ones, which might be suboptimal.
-There are also individual make targets that do not depend on each other: `libsakura, casacore-configure, casacore-build, casacpp-configure, casacpp-build, casatools-wheel, casatasks-wheel, casashell-wheel`, Note that all these targets are there for convenience and they are not substitute of the modular steps, which use standard off-the-shelf technologies like cmake, make and python build tools.
+There are also individual make targets that do not depend on each other: `libsakura, casacore-configure, casacore-build, casacpp-configure, casacpp-build, casatools-wheel, casatasks-wheel, casashell-wheel`, Note that all these targets are there for convenience and they basically run the different modular steps, so sometimes it might be more convenient to use the standard commands used by the build system like `cmake`, `make` and `python -m build` tools.
+Note that once you have build everything with the `Makefile` you can use the individual steps mentioned in previous sections to rebuild casacpp, casatools, etc, as long as you set the environmental variables to the same values in the `Makefile`.

  The target `make clean` will clean all the working and output directories and can be used to start clean from scratch.